cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Participation-Rates-Concentration-on-Preg/README.md

 * My data is limited to the years (2013-2016) because those were the only years the data is available.
 The time frame for each year begins on October 1st and ends on September 1st of the following year.
 - In other words, 'Average Participation 10/12-09/13' refers to the year 2013, 'Average Participation 10/13-09/14' refers to the year 2014, 'Average Participation 10/14-09/15' refers to the year 2015, and  'Average Participation 10/15-09/16' refers to the year 2016.
 For clarification purposes, the '00/00' format refers to month and year.

-## Analysis Question 1: Which year saw the highest total average WIC participation (across all State agencies/Indian tribal organizations) among pregnant women and postpartum women?
+## Analysis Question 1: Which year saw the highest total average WIC participation (across all State agencies/Indian tribal organizations) among pregnant and postpartum women?
 Which year was the lowest?

 ### Step-By-Step Solution:
 1. Create a pivot table utilizing the 'pregnant 2013-2016' sheet which reflects 'Pregnant_Woman_Participation' data from 2013-2016.